cincheo/jsweet/README.md

 ## News and more information

-Most information are available on the http://www.jsweet.org.
+Most information is available on the http://www.jsweet.org.
 Developers, check out the [wiki](https://github.com/cincheo/jsweet/wiki).

 ## How to build